Writing an email cover letter is essential for the modern job application process.

 5. Finish with a convincing closing paragraph

-Your email cover letter closing should begin the next step of the hiring process by encouraging the hiring manager to reach out to you.
+Your email cover letter closing should lead to the next step of the hiring process by inviting the hiring manager to reach out to you.

-The closing of your email should come across as confident but not pushy or desperate.
-Make it clear that you’re available and interested, but don’t pressure the hiring manager to respond.
+Be confident and make it clear that you’re available and interested, but don’t pressure the hiring manager to respond.

-Finally, end with a professional and courteous HR-approved sign-off such as “Sincerely,” “Regards,” or “Best regards.”
+Finally, end with a professional and courteous sign-off such as “Sincerely,” “Regards,” or “Best regards.”

 Here’s an example of how to close your email cover letter: